1 November – 15 December 2019

 Perpetuum Mobile (PM)’s Artists at Risk (AR)-Network currently comprises 12 operational, former and future AR-Residencies across Europe and Africa.

-Generously funded by the Finnish Cultural Foundation, City of Helsinki and Kone Foundation.
+The AR-Pavilion Helsinki is generously funded by the Finnish Cultural Foundation, City of Helsinki and Kone Foundation as well as other foundations, partnerships and donations.